Roy Dommett: Private life and family

 Roy Leonard Dommett, a descendant of an old East Devon family, was born on 25 June 1933, in Itchen, Southampton.
-His parents were Leonard Frank Dommett (1907-1996), a painter and decorator, and Rose Eveline Diaper, a cook and housekeeper.
+His parents were Leonard Frank Dommett (1907-1996), a painter and decorator, and cook and housekeeper Rose Eveline (1909-2006), née Diaper.

 He was educated at Itchen Grammar School and Bristol University, gaining a first in aeronautical engineering in 1954.
 Employed by the Royal Aircraft Establishment at Farnborough from 1953 to 2000, while it became DRA and DERA, he retired before it divided into Qinetiq and Dstl.
+During this time and after his retirement he lived in Fleet, Hampshire.

 He was married in November 1955 to Marguerite Patricia Dawson whom he had met at school, and they had seven sons and one daughter.
 Dommett's first experience with rocket technology was witnessing the arrival of a V-2 at Southampton.
 His family had links with the aviation industry, as his father had served in the Royal Air Force, and his uncle worked at the Supermarine works in Southampton on the Spitfire.

 Dommett died on 2 November 2015.
 Two weeks later he was featured as the lead obituary on BBC Radio 4's tribute programme Last Word.
 He was survived by his wife Marguerite, who died in 2020, and his seven sons; his daughter predeceased him.

 Distant relatives of Dommett include Alfred Domett, fourth Premier of New Zealand (1862-1863), and Admiral William Domett, who served in the American Revolutionary War, French Revolutionary War, and the Napoleonic Wars.